 This is the exclusion that hands owners their biggest surprise bill, and it has a name: bilateral.
 For conditions that can strike both sides of the body — cruciate ligaments, hips, cataracts, luxating patellas — if one side showed signs before your coverage began, the other side is usually excluded too, even though it hasn't happened yet.

 Cruciate tears are the textbook case.
-Read Healthy Paws' clause word for word: "If the cruciate ligament on one leg is injured prior to enrollment or during the 15-day waiting period, then the cruciate ligament on the other leg is excluded from coverage."
-One torn knee on the record, and the second one — the leg most likely to go next — is off the table.
+The following wording comes from one Healthy Paws form generation; current waiting periods vary by state, so its 15-day clock is not a national rule.
+Read the clause in context: "If the cruciate ligament on one leg is injured prior to enrollment or during the 15-day waiting period, then the cruciate ligament on the other leg is excluded from coverage."
+One torn knee on the pre-eligibility record can put the second one — the leg most likely to go next — off the table under that clause; the issued form controls.

 Here's why that stings.
 A dog that tears one cruciate is, in many vets' experience, likely to tear the other, and a single TPLO repair runs into the thousands.
 Owners in dog forums describe exactly this trap: a first surgery paid out of pocket, then a denial on the second knee, then an impossible choice between another few thousand dollars and their dog's mobility.
 It sits behind some of the hardest financial decisions owners ever face.